 Drawn to Nature Class Series

-Participants of all ages and levels of experience are invited to sketch and draw during Banff Centre’s free ongoing beginner-level drawing class: Drawn to Nature.
-Join esteemed Teaching Artist in Residence Janice Tanton in this free and on-going series to explore different drawing and mark-making techniques using various materials and supplies, participants will explore basic drawing tools and exercises in this facilitated class.
+Participants ages 14+ of all artistic abilities and levels of experience are invited to sketch and draw in these beginner-level drawing classes.
+Join esteemed Teaching Artist in Residence Janice Tanton in this free and on-going series to explore different drawing and mark-making techniques.
+Using various materials and supplies, participants will explore basic drawing tools and exercises in this facilitated class.
 All classes encourage artistic exploration and conversation about the ways in which we interact with the cultural and geological landscapes of Banff National Park, with themes of Truth & Reconciliation woven throughout.

 Class locations vary.
 Please be sure to check details and register in advance.

-Banff Centre wishes to thank its generous partners in this series: Banff Park Museum, Cave and Basin National Historic Site, The Whyte Museum of the Canadian Rockies, and Banff Public Library.
+Banff Centre wishes to thank its generous partners in this series: Banff Park Museum, Cave and Basin National Historic Site, The Whyte Museum of the Canadian Rockies, the Town of Banff and Banff Public Library.

 Beginner; little to no experience required; adults and participants ages 14+ are welcome.
 Please note this class is not suitable for children.

 *Please note that similar techniques and activities will be taught every class, classes are not progressive.